dxw/contracts/agreements/general-cyber.md

     3. This clause does not apply to the service of any proceedings or other documents in any legal action or, where applicable, any arbitration or other method of dispute resolution.

-21. ### Headings
+20. ### Headings

     1. The section headings contained in this agreement are for reference only and shall not in any way affect the meaning or interpretation of this agreement.

-22. ### Whole agreement
+21. ### Miscellaneous

     1. With the exception of any framework agreement of which this agreement forms a part, this agreement and the Order Summary that accompanies it constitute the entire agreement between us with respect to the Work, and replaces any prior oral or written agreement which may exist.

+    2. If any provision of this agreement is found by any court, tribunal or administrative body of competent jurisdiction to be wholly or partly illegal, invalid, void, voidable, unenforceable or unreasonable it shall to that extent be deemed severable and the remaining provisions of the agreement and the remainder of such provision shall continue in full force and effect.

+    3. The parties to this agreement do not intend that any term of this agreement will be enforceable by virtue of the Contracts (Rights of Third parties) Act 1999 by any person that is not a party to it.

+22. ### Jurisdiction and choice of law

+    1. This agreement is governed by English law and the parties agree that any disputes arising from the agreement will be subject to the exclusive jurisdiction of the courts of England and Wales.